maniksundar/ghla/README.md

 ### Network

 Singleton instance responsible for saving and retrieving data to and from the disk.
-Currently, [OkHttpClient library link] (https://github.com/square/okhttp) is used under the hood to make the REST calls to the server.
+Currently, [OkHttpClient library] (https://github.com/square/okhttp) is used under the hood to make the REST calls to the server.

 Sample code to post JSON to the server.